You should take an active role in managing your own copyright.

 Note that many government agencies require that the results of research they have funded be made publicly available.

-See the White House directive on public access to the results of research and information on the Fair Access to Science and Technology Research Act (FASTR).
+See our guide to public access policies and information on the Fair Access to Science and Technology Research Act (FASTR).

 If someone posts your work online without your permission, you have recourse under the Digital Millennium Copyright Act (DMCA).